wjackson/qzmq/README.md

 The disadvantage to this approach is that sending data structures from one q instance to another via qzmq is a pain.
-You have to serialize to a string first.
+You have to serialize to a string first (-3!).
 It's probably inefficient too.
 So it's likely that a mechanism for sending and receiving k objects will be added fairly soon.

 ### Callbacks

-In q IPC, if we define .z.ps then arriving messages are sent to this callback instead of being executed by the interpreter.
+In q IPC, if we define .z.ps then arriving messages are sent to this callback.
 Similarly, qzmq provides .zmq.ps.
 When it's defined, any arriving messages are passed in.

-qzmq callbacks receive one parameter: a  mixed list containing one element for every message part in the received message.
+Qzmq's .zmq.ps callback receives one parameter: a mixed list containing one element for every message part in the received message.
+Each elements in the mixed list is a char vector.
 Typically, the last element will contain the payload of the message.

-Example .zmq.ps:
+Without callbacks defined, q IPC evaluates incoming messages as q commands.
+Qzmq, on the other hand, just drops messages if a callback isn't defined.
+If you want the q IPC behavior define your callback like so:

 ```
-.zmq.ps: { [envelope]
+.zmq.ps: { [m] value last m }
-    msg: last envelope;
-    show msg;
- }
 ```

 ### Special Variables